 On the other hand, some patients sometimes may not be able to visibly notice a dry socket, just a hole after tooth extraction.

-A dry socket is treated by a dentist or an oral surgeon, who may treat it by:
+A dry socket is treated by a dentist or an oral surgeon, and typically consists of the following steps:

 To prevent dry socket, patients should follow their dentist's instructions, which may include:

 To care for a dry socket at home, patients should:

 Oral antibiotics do not significantly decrease the risk of dry sockets because there are hundreds of bacteria types in the mouth.
 For that reason, even if patients have good oral hygiene, they may still develop dry sockets.